WWE News: Why The WWE Decided To Bring ‘WrestleMania’ Back To New Orleans In 2018

 “New Orleans is proud to have WrestleMania return to the Mercedes-Benz Superdome.
 WrestleMania brought a world-class event to our city in 2014, and the week-long series of events generated a boost to our economy.
 We look forward to another historic week of events in 2018, all as part of our city’s Tricentennial celebration.”

 Vince McMahon, who was seen on crutches during the event as he continues to recover from recent quad surgery, called New Orleans “the perfect setting for WWE’s biggest celebration of the year.”

-Triple H also channeled The Rock by jokingly claiming that “Finally, WrestleMania has come back to New Orleans.
+Triple H also channeled The Rock by jokingly claiming, “Finally, WrestleMania has come back to New Orleans.
 And even the Undertaker made an appearance and stated that there’s nothing left to do, but “let the good times roll.”

 It will be interesting to see if Philadelphia or Minneapolis re-enters the mix for the WWE’s consideration for future WrestleManias.
 Minneapolis was hopeful because of their new state-of-the-art stadium in addition to being the former hometown of Brock Lesnar.
 Philadelphia has now been in the running for at least three straight years, so it remains to be seen whether they continue to make a play.

 Orlando is hosting a WrestleMania for the second time in nine years, as the Citrus Bowl played host to WrestleMania 24, an event most remembered for the retirement match between Shawn Michaels and Ric Flair.
 A significant upgrade to their facility made it a no-brainer for the WWE to return in 2017.
-The Superdome remains the same as it did in 2014, but it remains to be seen whether WrestleMania 34 can match that year’s attraction, one that saw Daniel Bryan overcome all odds, and the Undertaker’s streak come to an end.
+The Superdome remains the same as it did in 2014, but it remains to be seen whether WrestleMania 34 can match that year’s attraction, one that saw Daniel Bryan overcome all odds and the Undertaker’s streak come to an end.

 [Featured Image by WWE]